US Congress approves extension of small business Paycheck Protection Program

 The PPP was designed to stanch the loss of millions of businesses, such as restaurants that were particularly hard-hit.
 Critics complained that large companies and well-to-do law firms won millions of dollars in funding, especially in the early days of the program nearly a year ago.

 Republican Senator Susan Collins called the PPP "a life-line for small businesses," saying more than US$718 billion in loans already had been approved.
-He said it had secured tens of millions of jobs.
+She said it had secured tens of millions of jobs.
+(This story fixes typographical error in last sentence to make it "she," not "he")